hannobraun/noop/README.md

 ## What is it?

-Noop is a framework for HTML5 games that renders to a [canvas 2d context](http://www.w3.org/TR/2dcontext/).
+noop is a framework for HTML5 games that renders to a [canvas 2d context](http://www.w3.org/TR/2dcontext/).
 It is written in CoffeeScript but should be usable from JavaScript without any trouble.